What is disseminated superficial actinic porokeratosis?

 - Photodynamic therapy

-Nothing has proved very effective long term.
+To date, no treatment has proved effective long term.
 Most people settle for just having the larger lesions frozen lightly and returning as necessary for further treatments, using a moisturiser to reduce the dry feeling.

 If the DSAP has been induced by drug-induced immune suppression, withdrawal of the drug has been reported to result in remission of DSAP.